Bassett88/arkosR36S/Home.md

 -  Optimized kernel and very few running backend OS services to maximize resources for emulation performance.
 -  [Pico-8](https://www.lexaloffle.com/pico-8.php) support.
 Just add the contents of your purchased Pico-8 Raspberry Pi Pico-8 zip to the /roms/pico-8 folder and add your .png game files to /roms/pico-8/carts folder then load your pico-8 from the Pico-8 system in the Emulationstation menu.
 -  All game saves (in-game and save states) are located in respective rom folders.
--  Stable sleep mode for most of the supported RK3326 devices (Gameforce Chi, Odroid Go Advance, RK2020, RGB10, and RG351MP).
+-  Stable sleep mode for most of the supported RK3326 devices (Gameforce Chi, Odroid Go Advance, RK2020, RGB10, and RG351MP) and the RG503.

 **For more information about the supported Emulators and Ports, click the [ArkOS Emulators and Ports](https://github.com/christianhaitian/arkos/wiki/ArkOS-Emulators-and-Ports-information) information page link on the right of this page.**

-**For global and emulator hotkey information, check FAQ #6 in the Frequently Asked Questions for the specific rk3326 device you have on the right of this page.**
+**For global and emulator hotkey information, check FAQ #6 in the Frequently Asked Questions for the specific rk3326 device you have or the RG503 on the right of this page.**

 # Disclaimer
 **Support for this OS is made on a best effort basis and is subject to change at anytime.
 I make no guarantee on support or capabilities of this image.
 Use at your own risk!
 I do not provide support or condone the use of preloaded images.**